Graylog2/documentation/pages/sidecar.rst

   For rsyslogd we therefore provide ``-n`` as `Execute Parameter`.
   If your collector supports configuration validation, it is advised to use it.
   This acts as a pre-check, so that sidecar won't restart a collector with a broken configuration.
-For rsyslogd the option to do a config check is ``-N 1``.
+For rsyslogd the option to do a configuration check is ``-N 1``.
   Optionally you can provide a `Default Template` which will be proposed once you create a configuration for this collector.